WordPress/gutenberg/packages/components/src/card/card/README.md

 ### `elevation`: `number`

 Size of the elevation shadow, based on the Style system's elevation system.
-Elevating a `Card` can be done by adjusting the `elevation` prop.
 This may be helpful in highlighting certain content.
-For more information, check out `Elevation`.
+For more information, check out [`Elevation`](../../elevation/README.md).

 - Required: No
-- Default: `2`
+- Default: `0`

 ### `isBorderless`: `boolean`